Mayor says Sandy's death toll in New York City is at least 37

-NEW YORK, Nov 1 (Reuters) - At least 37 people have been killed in New York City due to the massive storm Sandy, Mayor Michael Bloomberg said on Thursday.
+NEW YORK (Reuters) - At least 37 people have been killed in New York City due to the massive storm Sandy, Mayor Michael Bloomberg said on Thursday.

 Downtown Manhattan and parts of the city’s Brooklyn borough remain without electricity, and restoration of power will “take time,” Bloomberg said at a briefing.